 Past evidence has suggested that gut microbiota plays a vital role in energy levels.
 Specifically, it is known that the strain Bifidobacterium infantis 35624 can help to reduce inflammation.

 Inflammation leads to feelings of low energy.
-Research studies have indicated that probiotics do, indeed have a significant effect on modulating inflammatory processes involved in low energy levels.
+Research studies have indicated that probiotics do have a significant effect on modulating inflammatory processes involved in low energy levels.

 Curcumin is a phytocompound and food component, found in the spice turmeric.
 Curcumin has several activities within the body.
 A scientific research study found that curcumin supplementation increased strength and endurance performance in a dose-dependent manner (meaning the more curcumin, the more benefit was seen).